KirilKaloyanov/DevChallenges/responsive/06checkout-page/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

+This exercise helped me improve my skill to differentiate between cases where to use grid and where to use flex layout.

+A new thing was how to style a drop-down select input.

 - Where can I see your demo?
 - What was your experience?
 - What have you learned/improved?